El-gibbor/alx-low_level_programming/0x09-static_libraries/README.md

     * `gcc -c elgibbor.c` For multiple files, you can use this command `gcc -c *.c` to compile all of them at once. but ensure it is only the C files you intend to compile that are in your current directory because this commands compiles every file with `.c` extention in that directory.<br>
 ##### Use the `ar` command to create an archive file from the object files:
 `ar rcs myLibrary.a elgibbor.o elgibbor.o`.
 To create an archive for multiple object files, use this command `ar rcs myLibrary.a *.o`

-_Thats it! a static library is created._
+_Thats it! a static library is created
+## Using a Static Library
+To use a static library, you have to include the library's header file(s) in your source code.
+This header file will contain the prototype or macro definitions of all the archived function object files. then you can do the below:
+During the compilation, link the static library using the `-l` flag:
+`gcc main.c -o main -L. -mibrary`